GitHubDragonFly/GitHubDragonFly.github.io/README.md

 Originally designed for a desktop but has been adapted to also show properly on mobile devices with some limitations, see screenshots below for different appearances of the main menu page.

 The `M3D` button will open a page to access stripped down and simplified version of mobile friendly 3D viewers:
- - Almost all viewers are currently available
+ - Almost all viewers are currently available and should work fine on desktop devices as well
  - Mobile `Quick Viewer` and `GLTF Viewer` also include export options and more features
  - All mobile testing was done on an Android mobile phone and an iPad
  - Consider bookmarking the [mobile main page](https://githubdragonfly.github.io/viewers/templates/Mobile/index.html) for any continuous access to the viewers